makerbot/conveyor/HACKING.md

 conveyord is the Conveyor Service Daemon.
 This process runs in the background and dispatches tasks to various engines/processes/tasks based on recipe.

-The file `conveyor-userland-service.conf` contains configuration information for the deamon service.
+The file `conveyor.conf` contains configuration information for the deamon service.
 This configuration is designed to let you run `conveyord` out of the source tree.
 It writes the socket, log file, and PID file to the current directory.

-NOTE: the 'common' section of conveyor-userland-service.conf *must match* the 'common' section of conveyor-userland-cmdline-client.conf

 In Linux/Mac To launch the service daemon in userland, use
-        $ python conveyord.py -c conveyor-user.conf
+        $ python conveyord.py -c conveyor.conf

-In Windows you must specify to 'nofork' due to some OS restrictions.
+In Windows you must specify to 'nofork' and the win32 config due to some OS restrictions.
-        $ python conveyord.py -c conveyor-user.conf --nofork
+        $ python conveyord.py -c conveyor-win32.conf --nofork

 The daemon will detach from the controlling terminal and run in the background.
 You can prevent that by running it with the `--nofork` option:
-        $ ./conveyord -c conveyor-user.conf --nofork
+        $ ./conveyord -c conveyor.conf --nofork

 The daemon also accepts a command-line option to specify the log level:
-        $ ./conveyord -c conveyor-user.conf -l DEBUG
+        $ ./conveyord -c conveyor.conf -l DEBUG

 What Threads Are Running in conveyord?
 --------------------------------------